createchange/aws-client-vpn-configuration/README.md

 # HOW TO USE:

-At the root level is a Pipfile.
-Initiate a pipenv with `pipenv install && pipenv shell` to load environment variables
+Set AWS keys in .env file.
+Initiate a pipenv with `pipenv install && pipenv shell` to load environment variables.

-terraform commands are run from within the ansible folder
+Terraform commands are run from within the ansible folder

 e.g. `ansible-playbook playbooks/terraform-plan.yml`

+Terraform environment may need to be initalized.

 # To Do: